-I'm 33, live in San Diego, write Mac Apps, fly airplanes, and lift giant weights.
+I live in San Diego, write Mac apps, and fly airplanes upside down competitively.
 My friend Guy Meyer designed CodeKit's UI and this website.
 I handle the programming.

 I moved to San Diego in 2010 from Charlotte, North Carolina.
 I came out for an MBA, which I earned in 2012.
 Before that I worked as a freelance web designer/developer from 2005 to 2010 and that's where all this started.
 I just wanted variables in my damn CSS.
 I had no idea that getting them would redefine my career.